How Real Estate Agents Can Improve Client Engagement

 - Manning a booth at local festivals and other community events

-These are all tactics real estate agents can take to brand themselves in a non-direct way to the local community.
+Real estate agents can use these tactic to brand themselves in a non-direct way to the local community.

 Real estate agents are very familiar with the traditional methods of advertising.
 Who hasn’t seen billboards, signs on buses and park benches, and advertisements in newspapers and on TV stations touting someone as “the most trusted real estate agent” in the region?
 While these are all effective ways to get the word out, it’s essential you market yourself in what were once unconventional methods.